There’s nothing funny about humor. Professional speaker Michael Angelo Caruso’s fun article on bringing the funny. Tweet This

 Comedian, Mike Green, stresses timing.

 “My advice is to understand that just because something is funny doesn’t mean it’s the right time to say it.”

 Timing is key when it comes to being funny.
-Watch how the camera man makes the short video below much funnier as I present on the power of video marketing.
+Watch how the person holding the camera makes the short video below much funnier, as I present on the power of video marketing.